 Paul is solely instructed by Dave Nellist – former Labour MP, Hannah Sell and Lois Austin two socialist activists spied on by undercover political police.
 He represents them at the Undercover Policing Inquiry – (UCPI)

 He also represents the national anti racist organisation Youth against Racism in Europe (YRE) at the UCPI.
 The YRE was targeted and infiltrated by undercover police because of its anti-racist / anti-fascist political campaigns.

-Paul has recently been instructed to act for Richard Chessum who was an activist in the Troops Out Movement in the 1970’s and was subject of surveillance and political policing.
+Paul has recently been instructed to act for Richard Chessum and ‘Mary’ who were activists in the Troops Out Movement in the 1970’s.
+They were both subject to surveillance and political policing.